Mariupol steel mill battle rages as Ukraine repels attacks - NewsBreak

 Lukashenko, whose country was used by the Russians as a launch pad for the invasion, said Moscow had to act because Kyiv was “provoking" Russia.

-But he also created some distance between himself and the Kremlin, repeatedly calling for an end to the conflict and referring to it as a “war” — a term Moscow refuses to use.
-It insists on calling it a “special military operation.”
+But in the interview, he created some distance between himself and the Kremlin, repeatedly calling for an end to the conflict and referring to it as a “war” — a term Moscow refuses to use.
+The Kremlin insists on calling it a “special military operation.”

 Mariupol, which had a prewar population of over 400,000, has come to symbolize the misery inflicted by the war.
 The siege of the city has trapped perhaps 100,000 civilians with little food, water, medicine or heat.